-I’m a member of many online groups for women in business, and lately, I’ve noticed an alarming trend of business owners investing a significant chunk of coin into branding or website development only to be left high and dry.
+Lately, I’ve noticed an alarming trend of business owners investing a significant chunk of coin into branding or website development with disappointing results.

 I’ve seen posts about developers disappearing off the face of the earth after a deposit was taken, or websites being kept offline until clients left a positive Google review.